Semerkosa/3vial/README.md

 3. <b>Run instructions</b>

-    1. Make sure that you set the `"PASSWORD"` environment variable to the password you set for the root user earlier, e.g. 1234.
+    1. Make sure that you set the `"TRIVIAL_DB_PASSWORD"` environment variable to the password you set for the root user earlier, e.g. 1234.
        The following services need it to connect to MySQL::
         * account
         * asset